-World War II’s first ‘doodlebug’ V-1 flying bomb was dropped on Grove Road
+World War II’s first ‘doodlebug’ V-1 flying bomb in London was dropped on Grove Road

-At 4.25am on 13 June, 1944, the first V-1 flying bomb used by the Germans during the Blitz fell in London.
+At 4.25am on 13 June, 1944, the first V-1 flying bomb used by the Germans in London during Word War II fell in Bow.
 The first one to strike the city landed on Grove Road, decimating the railway bridge, nearby housing and killing six people.
 We dive into the history behind this tragic event.

 A doodlebug is a bomb with wings; an aeroplane with no pilot.
 It is similar to a cruise missile, but a bit bigger.
 This weapon coined its endearing name ‘buzz bomb’ from the loud, vehicular noise its pulse engine made when hurtling through the sky.
 Doodlebugs have been described as making tearing and rasping sounds, but when their motors cut out at a predetermined distance, they became eerily silent, dropping to the ground without a trace.

-On that fateful night, when the first V-1 was launched by The Wehrmacht, locals recalled the sound as similar to a motorbike or a steam train in poor condition struggling up a hill.
-Residents described the sight as though they were witnessing a burning plane crossing the sky with a sword of flame as a tail.
+On that fateful night that the Wehrmacht, Nazi Germany’s armed forces, dropped the first V-1 in London, locals recalled the sound as similar to a motorbike or a steam train in poor condition struggling up a hill.
+Residents described the sight as a burning plane crossing the sky with a tail like a sword of flame.

 When the V-1 hit Grove Road, six people died, 30 people were injured and 200 were made homeless.
 The bridge that carries the Great Eastern Railway across Grove Road from Liverpool Street to Essex was badly damaged.
 Surprisingly, railway traffic was restored within 40 hours, as a temporary bridge was used instead, serving customers until 1948.